S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • number of objects you can store in an Amazon S3 bucket is virtually unlimited.

-• highly secure, supporting encryption at rest, and providing multiple mechanisms to provide fine-grained control of access to Amazon S3 resources.
+• highly secure, supporting encryption at rest and in transit, and providing multiple mechanisms to provide fine-grained control of access to Amazon S3 resources.

 • highly scalable, allowing concurrent read or write access to Amazon S3 data by many separate clients or application threads.

-• provides data lifecycle management capabilities, allowing users to define rules to automatically archive Amazon S3 data to Amazon Glacier, or to delete data at end of life.
+• provides data lifecycle management capabilities, allowing users to define rules to automatically transition data between storage classes (including S3 Glacier classes) or delete data at end of life.

 Ideal Use Cases